-English saddles are usually built on a rigid tree with a straight head or on a spring tree, usually with a sloped head.
+with a straight head or on a spring tree usually with a sloped head.
 Slope-head spring trees are relatively new with only a few manufacturers using them, but they seem to be increasing in popularity.
 Another innovation is the recessed stirrup bar.
 The combination of slope head and recessed stirrup bar nearly eliminates the hump under the thigh on old models.

 Ornate finishes on stock saddles are not always just decorative.
 The designs serve to hide scratches and to increase the rider's grip.
-Hand-carved saddles are usually quite expensive.
-If done well, it is a work of art.
-But carving creates a cleaning problem.
+Handcarved saddles are usually quite expensive.
+If done well it is a work of art.
+Carving creates a cleaning problem.

-Embossed saddles are less expensive than carved saddles.
-The high quality of most embossing plates may cause difficulty distinguishing between carving and embossing without careful inspection or looking at the underside of the leather.
+Embossed saddles are far more common than carved saddles.
+The high quality of most embossing plates may cause difficulty distinguishing between carving and embossing without careful inspection or looking at the under-side of the leather.
 Poor-quality embossing is especially noticeable on the swells, where it tends to fade out.

 Stirrup adjustments vary considerably.
 The ease with which adjustments can be made is important if several people use the saddle.
-The patented Blevins buckle is usually found on better-quality stock saddles.
+The patented Blevins buckle is usually found only on better-quality saddles.
 It is one of the best and easiest to use.
-Double-tongued and sometimes single-tongued buckles are normally used on less-expensive saddles with narrow stirrup leathers.
-Such buckles are satisfactory for adjusting stirrups, yet the overall quality of the saddle may not be acceptable.
+Doubletongued and sometimes single-tongued buckles are normally used on less-expensive saddles with narrow stirrup leathers.
+Such buckles are satisfactory for adjusting stirrups, yet the over-all quality of the saddle may not be acceptable.

 The quick-change buckle is one of the most common.
-It usually works well, but it may jam if it is not kept aligned and free of rust.
-Stirrup pins replace leather laces, which were traditional at one time.
+It usually works well but may jam if not kept in good alignment and free of rust.
+Stirrup pins replace leather laces which were traditional until recent years.